Africa talks tough against coronavirus but many wonder why

 "Even during Ebola time we were able to sell," she said, referring to a deadly outbreak that killed thousands in West Africa in 2013-16.

-Africa was slower to feel the impact than Asia or Europe, but 31 African nations have now recorded cases, with 13 reported deaths.
-The World Health Organization on Wednesday advised African countries to avoid mass gatherings and "wake up" to the growing threat.
+Africa was slower to feel the impact than Asia or Europe, but 33 African nations have now reported more than 600 cases, with 17 deaths, according to the World Health Organization.
+Its director general Tedros Adhanom Ghebreyesus on Wednesday advised African countries to avoid mass gatherings and "wake up" to the growing threat.

 PATIENTS ON THE RUN